 Microphone sensitivity is very important when choosing the right mic for your needs.
 Usually, it’s measured with a 1 kHz sine wave at a 94 dB sound pressure level (SPL).

 You should know that some microphones are more sensitive than others and the audio quality of it is not really related to its sensitivity.
 Once exposed to the same sound source, various microphone models might generate totally different audio output levels.
 A measure between the microphone’s noise level, clipping point, distortion, and sens defines whether or not a microphone may be a good fit for a specific use.
 A microphone with high sensitivity might require less preamp gain.
 Also, it may have less headroom before clipping than a mic with lower sensitivity.
 It’s also worth keeping in mind that your end result will depend a lot on microphone quality.
-If you start with a poor mic, no amount of filters or processing is going to make it any better or help you reduce background noises and get rid of static.
+If you start with a poor mic, no amount of filters or processing is going to make it any better or help you suppress intermittent background noise and get rid of static.

 Dynamic microphones generally have a very low sensitivity while condenser microphones usually have a higher sensitivity.
 The microphone signal level may be easily adjusted to the desired input level with the proper preamp gain.
 Be aware that each gain stage will include some noise into the signal.
 It’s up to you or your audio engineer to make sure that every gain level is good enough to keep its input noise from corrupting the audio signal.
 Proper microphone gain setup should keep noise out of your output.
 Set the correct input level of your sound source and use balanced audio connections, to prevent the reasons why a mic would pick up everything in the background.